stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    the current state as one of its arguments.
 2. Ability to communicate the updated state to later stateful computations.
-In case of a pure function this means, that the function will return two values wrapped in a pair: The computation's result plus the updated state.
+In case of a pure function this means, that the function will return a pair of values: The computation's result plus the updated state.

 These two prerequisites lead to the following generic type for a pure, stateful computation operating on state